 The Environmental Conservation Act (ECA, 1995) is the main legislative framework related to environmental protection in Bangladesh.
 This umbrella Act includes laws for conservation of the environment, improvement of environmental standards, and control and mitigation of environmental pollution.
 In accordance with this Act, the proposed Project will need to be cleared by DoE before commencing the project following procedures given in the Environment Conservation Rules (ECR) 1997 amended on 2010.
 ECR classify the projects in to various categories (Green, Orange A, Orange B and Red) for the purpose of environmental clearances.
 Restoration of canal is not included in the classification of different industrial units or projects list in ECR.
 However, based on the component of the project activities mainly on landscaping, beautification and lighting, it falls under Orange B category.

 Among the World Bank Safeguards, from an environmental perspective, the Environmental Assessment (OP/BP 4.01) is triggered.
-Since most of these impacts are site specific and can be mitigated with standard mitigation measures, hence the proposed project falls under category B. This Environmental Impact Assessment (EIA) report prepared for Baburail Canal in compliance with the WB policy.
+Since most of these impacts are site specific and can be mitigated with standard mitigation measures, hence the proposed project falls under category B. This Environmental Assessment (EA) report prepared for Baburail Canal in compliance with the WB policy.
 Stakeholder and Public consultation and disclosure of requirements have been performed on 11th April 17.

 Project Description